 Place hoops on the ground.
-Have the children try to throw snowballs inside the hoops.
+Have children try to throw snowballs inside the hoops.

-Invite children to create a snowball sculpure inside the hula hoop.
+Invite children to create a snowball sculpture inside the hula hoop.

 Make a tower.
-How many snowballs high is your snowball tower?
+Ask: How many snowballs high is your snowball tower?

 Decorate a Tree or Wall

 Demonstrate to children how to press snow on to trees or on a wall.
-Can they make a scarf for the tree?
+Ask: Can you make a scarf for the tree?
 A face on a wall?

 Walk the Line